Completeness of the space of absolutely and upper integrable functions with values in a semi-normed space: Closure and completeness

 In the literature (see, for example, \cite{Bartle,Royden,Rudin}), the proof of the completeness of normed spaces leverages the definition of absolute convergence.
 Consequently, the choice of a rapidly Cauchy sequence in proving the completeness of pseudo-metric spaces, which will be introduced later, is motivated by the absence of a definition of absolute convergence in these spaces.

-\begin{remark} It should be immediate, using the proof in \cite{Royden} for normed spaces, that every rapidly Cauchy sequence is Cauchy and every Cauchy sequence has a subsequence that is rapidly Cauchy. \end{remark}
+\begin{remark} For a locally convex space \(X\), every subsequence of a Cauchy sequence \(\{x_n\}\) in \(X\) is also Cauchy.
+In addition, using the proof in \cite{Royden} for normed spaces, every rapidly Cauchy sequence is Cauchy and every Cauchy sequence has a subsequence that is rapidly Cauchy. \end{remark}

 \begin{definition} A pseudo-metric space \((X,d)\) is said to be sequentially complete with respect to its pseudo-metric \(d\) if every Cauchy sequence in \(X\) converges to some element of \(X\). \end{definition}